transitguru/librewebtools/app/custom/README.md

       not using the reserved `LWT` namespace.
     - `template.php`: LWT looks for this file for templating
 - JS files: All JavaScript files are included at this directory level.
-All JS files should be wrapped up into classes within a namespace object of your choosing.
+All JS code should be wrapped up into classes within a namespace object of your choosing.
 The `LWT` global object is reserved and should not be used.
 - CSS files: All CSS stylesheets are included at this directory level.
 - info.json: Information about the module to properly register it to LWT